-15.65 The ability of a firm to detect suspicious activity will often be constrained.
+15.68 The ability of a firm to detect suspicious activity will often be constrained.
 For instance, in the case of fragmented trade finance arrangements the availability of information will be a particularly limiting factor in enabling firm to understand who the ultimate buyer (or seller) of a product is, or what the ultimate end use of product may be.
 Whilst all firms are expected to have a form of financial transaction monitoring in place, the information presented to a firm will clearly vary according to its role in a particular transaction and the type of payment system used.
-For instance in the case of letters of credit, the firm will have some – albeit often limited - information on the underlying transaction if it is the issuing bank and less information if it is the advising bank.
+For instance in the case of letters of credit, the firm will have some information on the underlying transaction if it is the issuing bank but more limited information if it is the advising bank.
 The extent to which available information will need to be verified will also vary depending on this role.

-Staff awareness, training and alertness
+Risk Mitigaton: Staff awareness, training and alertness

-15.66 The firm must train staff on how trade finance transactions may be used for ML/TF and in the firm's procedures for managing this risk.
+15.66 The firm must train staff on how trade finance transactions may be used for ML/TF and the firm's procedures for managing this risk.
 This training should be directed specifically at those staff directly involved in trade finance transactions, including those in relevant back office functions, and should be tailored around the specific risks that this type of business represents.

-15.67 Trade Finance staff need to have a high level understanding of export licence regimes and of the importance of seeking evidence from relevant parties to the transaction that an export licence has been obtained for appropriate transactions.
+15.67 Trade Finance staff need to have an understanding of export licence regimes and of the importance of seeking evidence from relevant parties to the transaction that an export licence has been obtained where appropriate..

-15.68 The FATF's red flag indicators set out in Annex 15-V, although directed primarily at governmental agencies, nevertheless should be a useful aid to those devising firms' training programmes.
-In addition the several case studies set out in the study may also provide good training material.
+15.68 The red flag risk factors set out in Annex 15-IV, should be a useful aid to those devising firms' training programmes.

 ANNEX 15-I

-Glossary of trade finance terms used in this guidance
+Glossary of trade finance terms and definitions used in this guidance

 Acceptances/Deferred Payment Undertakings.
 Where the drawee of a bill of exchange signs the bill with or without the word "accepted" on it, the drawee becomes the acceptor and is responsible for payment on maturity.
 Where banks become the acceptor these are known as "bankers' acceptances" and are sometimes used to effect payment for merchandise sold in import-export transactions.
 Avalisation that occurs in forfaiting and some other transactions is similar to acceptance but does not have legal standing under English law.
 Banks may also agree to pay documents presented under a documentary credit payable at a future date that does not include a bill of exchange.
 In such instances the bank incurs a deferred payment undertaking.

+Advising.
+The act of conveying Documentary Credit, Guarantee or SBLC to the beneficiary.

+Advising Bank.
+Is a Correspondent Bank or a Non-Customer Bank of the issuing bank, usually located in the beneficiary’s country that authenticates and advised the DC, SBLC or Guarantee to the beneficiary in accordance with the relevant ICC Rules.

+Bills for Collection (BC).
+Documents (including a Bill of Exchange or Draft) submitted through a bank for the collection of payment from the drawer, also known as a Documentary Collection.
+A typical documentary collection involves documents forwarded by an exporter’s bank to an importer’s bank to be released in accordance with accompanying instructions.
+These instructions could require release of documents against payment or acceptance of a bill of exchange.
+As with Documentary Credits, there are a number of possible variations and the term collection is also used in other contexts.
+Collections of the type described above are usually handled subject to the applicable ICC Uniform Rules for Collections.